DLXPlugins/simple-comment-editing/readme.txt

 * Released 2015-08-19
 * Adding hooks for the capability to add extra comment fields.
 * Added Epoch compatibility.
+* Added JS events so third-party plugins can integrate with SCE.

 = 1.3.3 =
 * Released 2015-07-22